“Seek revenge and you should dig two graves, one for yourself.”

 Employees working the infamous ‘996’ felt that employers were stealing their time.
 They got revenge by taking it back at night.
 That speaks very much to me.
 Without a leisure activity planned after work, life is just work.
 On repeat.

 For Sleep Foundation, revenge bedtime procrastination is “a response to extended work hours that, if combined with a full night's sleep, leave virtually no time for entertainment or relaxation.”

-The scientific debate is still ongoing.
-At the moment, possible explanations include having a different chronotype or lacking self-control.
-Simply put, the former is the case of a Night Owl being forced into an Early Bird lifestyle because of work.
-But I'm most intrigued by the latter.
+At the moment, the scientific debate is still ongoing.
+For now, possible causes include having a different chronotype or lacking self-control.
+Simply put, the former is the case of Night Owl being forced into an Early Bird lifestyle.

 I'm on a journey to build a daily writing habit.
 You can follow me on Twitter where I'm sharing my articles and what I'm learning along the way.